Jim89/domino-testing/write-up.md

 ```
 ##      Jim      Max      Joy     Jake  Martina
-##   "male"   "male" "female" "female" "female"
+##   "male" "female" "female" "female" "female"
 ```

 The answers weren't 100% correct, but the endpoint was working as I expected it to, even with multiple requests.

 ### Thoughts

-The API creation functionality was fantastic and very straightforward: from start to finish I was able to get it working in about 1 hour (and that included some time for me tinkering with `nltk` locally before getting things set up on Domino).
+The API creation functionality was fantastic and very straightforward: from start to finish I was able to get it working in about 1.5 hours (and that included time for me tinkering with `nltk` data files locally before getting things set up on Domino).
 Really impressive stuff and I'm keen to keep using this in the future.

 ## Basic stats launcher